Penal treadmill: In popular culture

 On their 1977 album Storm Force Ten, folk-rock band Steeleye Span included an English folk song called "The Treadmill Song" describing a prisoner's lot at hard labour, including the treadmill.
 In Charles Dickens' novel A Christmas Carol Ebenezer Scrooge references the treadmill, which he describes as "useful", and in his novel Bleak House the lawyer Mr. Tulkinghorn threatens Hortense with imprisonment with treadmills "for women".
+The 1997 film Wilde shows Oscar Wilde put on the treadmill as part of his hard labour punishment.

-The 1997 film Wilde shows Oscar Wilde put to the treadmill as part of his hard labour punishment.
+In 1959 it was mentioned by Clarice M. Carr in his Scandal at High Chimneys as part of the first act of "It is never too late to mend".
+Edward Guinness also threatens the company solicitor with treadmill punishment at the end of the second episode of the 2025 Netflix series House of Guinness.